heroku/terraform-provider-heroku/website/docs/r/build.html.markdown

 This resource waits until the [build](https://devcenter.heroku.com/articles/build-and-release-using-the-api) & [release](https://devcenter.heroku.com/articles/release-phase) completes.

-If build fails, the error will contain a URL to view the build log. `curl "https://the-long-log-url-in-the-error"`.
+If the build fails, the error will contain a URL to view the build log. `curl "https://the-long-log-url-in-the-error"`.

 To start the app from a successful build, use a [Formation resource](formation.html) to specify the process, dyno size, and dyno quantity.